montanoo/card-validator/README.md

 - Open your terminal and run `npm install`
 - After that, run `npm run dev`
 - Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Deploy

+- To check the live version of this project, go to: https://card-validator-git-main-fernandomontano.vercel.app/